slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life shrinks or expands in proportion to one's courage.' -- Anaïs Nin*

 <!--
+- to have courage  you can't have too much reverence

 age is a mindset
 > *'Named must your fear be before banish it you can.' -- Yoda*
 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*